 At PSU, there are three options at the Master's level for degree completion: thesis, applied research, or course work.
-The MSN Education Emphasis program incorporates the course work option.
-Nine of the emphasis (organizational leadership or educational leadership) core credits fulfill the coursework option degree requirements.
+The MSN Leadership program incorporates the course work option.
+The emphasis core credits (organizational leadership or educational leadership or forensic nurse leadership) fulfill the coursework option degree requirements.